andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </p>
 </div>

-This final nonsense narrative ties back into the story at hand because` the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
+This final nonsense narrative ties back into the story at hand because the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
 Ronnie Milsap. *Any Day Now*, The opener to Milsap's 1982 album *Inside*, is a stark juxtaposition to Adkins's objectifying anthem.
-It's a song that pokes at the raw nerve deep in your gut that shows up during one of the most painful aspects of the human experience.
-The feeling that looms over the dying stages of a relationship as you cling the idea of what once was.
+It's a song that touches on one of the most painful aspects of the human experience - that hollow feeling deep in your gut that looms over the dying stages of a relationship.

 But you know.

 You tell yourself everything is ok.
+You cling the idea of what once was.

 But you know.

-Any day now the hammer will drop and shatter your heart into a million pieces.
+You know that any day now the
+hammer will drop and shatter your heart into a million pieces.

 <div class="text-muted fst-italic mx-3 mb-3">